jeet-parikh/FutureMakers2022/README.md

 7/13: Today I learned about the inner working behind a deep learning algorithm, namely the forward pass and backpropogation functions.
 The notebook walked through actually coding these functions, and it was very interesting to see a "homemade" MLP.

 7/14: Today I learned about Convolution Neural Networks and their unique ability to extrapolate patterns from visual data.
 I saw various convolutional layers that could be used, and experimented with different pooling options.

+7/18: Today I learned about the different compenents of a CNN such as the convoltion layer, pooling layers, dropout and batch normalization layers.
+It was interesting to learn what purpose each of these layers serve.